-Employees hired prior to December 21, 2009, may choose to move from the traditional Vacation/Sick Leave as described in Articles 11A and 12A of this AGREEMENT, to paid time off (PTO).
+Employees hired prior to December 21, 2009, may, at any time after December 21, 2009, choose to move from the traditional Vacation/Sick Leave programs as described in Articles 11A and 12A of this AGREEMENT, to paid time off (PTO).
 This one-time choice shall be irrevocable.
-The paid time off (PTO) available to such employees shall be that described in Schedule 2, below:
+The paid time off (PTO) program available to such employees shall be that described in Schedule 2, below:

 Paid Time Off (PTO) Schedule 2 -- In 2022, this schedule is applicable only to employees hired prior to 12/21/09.
-Effective 1/1/2023, this schedule 2 becomes applicable to all eligible employees regardless of hire date and Schedule 1 becomes obsolete.
+Effective 1/1/2023, Schedule 2 becomes applicable to all eligible employees regardless of hire date and Schedule 1 becomes obsolete.